Skip to content

 Input types

-Non-text inputs can only be passed with the user role.
+The OpenAILMInvoker supports the following input types: text, document, and image.
+Non-text inputs can be passed as an Attachment object with the user role.

 Usage example: